 Firefox

-From the menu on the left, click Privacy & Security.
+On the left side, click Privacy & Security.

 Try Netflix again.